 - Are any activities completed without an actual finish date?

 - Are there any logic structures in the schedule that may lead to potential claims?

 - Is the schedule calculated based on “Retained Logic” or “Progress Override?”

 We will review the reasonableness and completeness of the critical path for the engineering, procurement, construction, and pre‑commissioning activities, and any available near-critical path activity chains.
 Where potential vulnerabilities to the critical path are identified, we will make recommendations to mitigate the delays.

 The critical path can be influenced by preferential logic, work activity estimated durations, and calculation methods used by the CPM software.
 We will determine if there is any evidence that preferential logic was utilized to force the critical path.
 In addition, we will determine if activity durations are consistent when compared to similar activities.

 There are numerous side paths for subordinate tasks that normally can be performed without affecting the critical path.
 However, these subordinate tasks, if improperly scheduled or unduly delayed in performance, can become critical and thus change the critical path for the entire project.
 We will evaluate potential problems with side paths.
 We will evaluate near-critical paths and identify activities that are likely to impact contractual milestones and the project completion date but have not been identified as being on the critical path.
 These identified activities will be placed on a watch list for evaluation on future schedule updates.

 Long International will also identify activity chains where owner approval or review is required, thus providing the owner with awareness when its timely performance is essential to not delay the contractor’s work or the project.

 5. Schedule Comparisons

 We will compare schedule updates to the baseline/rebaseline schedule or to previous schedule updates to identify changes made to the current schedule.
-Diagnostics include the following:
+Quality assurance reviews include the following: